saurabhbisht103-create/ai-brand-voice-generator/README.md

 1. Project Overview

-AI Brand Voice Generator is a web-based Generative AI application that creates a customized brand voice guide from a brand description, preferred tone, and target audience.
+AI Brand Voice Generator is a web-based Generative AI application that creates a complete brand voice guide from a user's brand description, selected brand tone, and target audience.

-The application uses Python Flask for the backend, LangChain for AI orchestration, and Google Gemini as the Generative AI model.

-The generated brand voice includes:

-- Brand personality
-- Communication style
-- Words to use
-- Words to avoid
-- Example brand messages
+The application uses Python, Flask, LangChain, Gemini AI, HTML, CSS, and JavaScript.

+The user enters information about their brand and selects a tone such as Friendly, Professional, Bold, Playful, Luxury, or Minimal.
+The AI then generates a structured brand voice containing personality, communication style, words to use, words to avoid, and example messages.

 ---

-2. Problem Statement
+2. Project Objective

-Creating a consistent brand voice manually can take significant time and requires copywriting and branding knowledge.

-This project provides a simple AI-powered solution where users enter basic information about their brand and receive a structured brand voice guide automatically.
+The main goal of this project is to help businesses, creators, and marketers quickly create a consistent brand voice using Generative AI.

+Instead of manually creating brand guidelines, users can provide a short description and receive an AI-generated brand voice guide within seconds.

 ---

-3. Project Objectives

-The main objectives are:

-1. Generate a customized brand voice using Generative AI.
-2. Make brand strategy accessible to beginners and small businesses.
-3. Demonstrate the integration of an LLM into a web application.
-4. Use LangChain to manage the prompt and model workflow.
-5. Provide a simple and user-friendly interface.
-6. Deploy the application as a live web application.

----

-4. Technologies Used
+3. Technologies Used

 Frontend

-- HTML
+- HTML5
-- CSS
+- CSS3
 - JavaScript

 Backend